This video outlines a key component to water heater maintenance that is often overlooked, the expansion tank.

 The expansion tank will allow expanding water (water expands when it heats) a place to go.

 You need an expansion tank, if you are on a water system with a back-flow preventer (a one way valve).
 If you are on city water and do not have a back-flow preventer, you probably do not need an expansion tank.
 The city water system can absorb the expansion.
 Same with a well system.

 Your expansion tank will have an outlet to connect up a pressure gauge.
 You can test the pressure at this port.
 It should match what your water pressure is set for.
 Watch the video for more details.

-If the expanding water has no place to go it could leak out of your system through the T&P valve..
-If you expansion tank fails you can have leaks from the T&P relief valve, drippy faucets and faucet washers that wear out faster.
+If the expanding water has no place to go, it could leak out of your system through the T&P valve..
+If your expansion tank fails, you can have leaks from the T&P relief valve, drippy faucets and faucet washers that wear out faster.